Awards

 Courtney C. Dillard, who earned a Master of Science with a Major in Exercise Science, is the recipient of the 2023-2024 Graduate College’s Outstanding Master’s Thesis Award in the Life and Biological Sciences.
 Her thesis, Slow Breathing Reduces Markers of Stress in Response to a Virtual-Reality Active Shooter Drill, was directed by Dr. Matthew J. McAllister, Associate Professor in the Department of Health and Human Performance.

 Jess Hawthorne Fiene, who earned an MFA with a Major in Theatre and a Concentration in Directing, is the recipient of the 2023-2024 Graduate College’s Outstanding Non-traditional Thesis / Project Award.
-Her production of Bertholt Brecht’s adaptation of Antigone was supervised by Mr. Yong-Suk Yoo, Assistant Professor in the Department of Theatre and Dance.
+Her production of Bertholt Brecht’s adaptation of Antigone was supervised by Mr. Yong-Suk Yoo, Assistant Professor in the School of Theatre, Dance, and Film.

 Brad Biggers, who earned a Master of Arts with a Major in History, is the recipient of the 2022-2023 Graduate College’s Outstanding Master’s Thesis Award in the Humanities and Fine Arts.
 His thesis, “The Scandal of Sanctuary: Transnational Theologies, Progressive Christianity, and the Crisis in Central America, 1980-1990”, was directed by Dr. Sarah Coleman, Assistant Professor in the Department of History.